Oxford Lifelong Learning

 Oxford Lifelong Learning inspires people across the world to fulfil their potential – whether by studying for a qualification to change direction, enhancing their career with new skills, or learning simply to satisfy intellectual curiosity.
 Its extensive range of courses, provided in Oxford and online are led by tutors selected for their expertise and dedication to the exceptional teaching expected from a world-class university.

-Most courses are part-time and are tailored for busy adults so that study can be fitted around personal and professional commitments.
+Most courses are part-time and designed for busy adults, allowing study to fit around personal and professional commitments.

 Certificates, diplomas, master’s degrees and research doctorates are offered in a wide range of subjects.
 Increasing numbers of courses combine intensive one-week periods of residence in Oxford with tutored online study.